 More than 25 million Americans, most of whom are women, suffer from urinary incontinence.
-Board-certified urologist Joseph D. Parkhurst, MD, FACS, offers the most advanced technology for incontinence treatment, including BTL Emsella®, at his practice in Bethany, Oklahoma.
+Board-certified urologist Joseph D. Parkhurst, MD, FACS, offers the most advanced technology for incontinence treatment, including BTL Emsella®, at his practice in Bethany, Edmond, Oklahoma City, Yukon, Moore, El Reno, Warr Acres, and Nichols Hills, Oklahoma.
 For effective urinary incontinence treatment, call or book online for an appointment at Urologist OKC today.

 Urinary incontinence, or the loss of bladder control, is a common condition that affects about twice as many women as men.
 As one of Oklahoma’s most experienced urologists, Dr. Parkhurst treats all types of incontinence, including: